orewafuad/ytdl-core/README.md

 ## Operating Environment

+> [!IMPORTANT]
+> `@ybd-project/ytdl-core` has not been tested in non-Node.js environments such as Deno.
+If you need ytdl-core optimized for these environments, please create an [issue](https://github.com/ybd-project/ytdl-core/issues/new?assignees=&labels=feature&projects=&template=feature_request.md&title=).

 ### Default (Node.js)

 As usual, when using Node.js, as noted in the prerequisites, v16 or higher will work fine.
-If you have an example that does not work with 16 or higher versions, please create an [Issue](https://github.com/ybd-project/ytdl-core/issues/new?assignees=&labels=bug&projects=&template=bug_report.md&title=).
+If you have an example that does not work with 16 or higher versions, please create an [issue](https://github.com/ybd-project/ytdl-core/issues/new?assignees=&labels=bug&projects=&template=bug_report.md&title=).

 > [!NOTE]
 > If the Node.js version is less than v16, an error will occur when creating an instance of YtdlCore.
 To disable it, set the option `disableVersionCheck` to `true`. **(Deprecated)**